vidardb/docs/docs/faq.md

 ## Is VidarDB stable enough to use?

 The idea and design of VidarDB are groundbreaking, but we do not develop VidarDB from scratch.
-Instead, the storage engine of VidarDB leverages the existing code of a mature key-value store, RocksDB, where VidarDB seamlessly infuses the design and idea into it, and keeps the quality of code by utilizing its code as much as possible.
-Additionally, VidarDB effectively utilizes the frontend of PostgreSQL, a popular database system, resulting in a familiar interface to users.
+Instead, the storage engine of VidarDB leverages the existing mature key-value store, RocksDB, where VidarDB seamlessly infuses the design and idea into it, and keeps the quality of our code by utilizing RocksDB code as much as possible.
+Additionally, VidarDB effectively utilizes the frontend of PostgreSQL, a popular database system, giving rise to a familiar interface to users.

 ## What are the system requirements for VidarDB?